iScsc/blog.iscsc.fr/src/content/posts/multiplayer_online_game.md

 ```

 ## Future Improvements to do...
 To keep on improving the performances of the online system, we worked on a thread based system in which both clients and the server would have one thread to listen for messages, and one thread to send their messages.
-In this scenario, the server sends automatically every few milliseconds the current state of the game to every client connected to the server, while each client sends their input continuously.
+In this scenario, the server sends automatically every few milliseconds the current state of the game to every clients connected to the server, while each client sends their input continuously.

 Another way to improve the ping that we did not implement yet is to make clients stop sending permanently all their inputs.
 Instead, clients would only send their new inputs when the player changes input.
-This way, the server would receive way less messages and it would instead store the last input made by each player, and assume it is their current input as long as they do not send any other input.
+This way, the server would receive way less messages and it would instead store the last input made by each player, and assume it is their current input as long as they do not send another one.
 This would work by sending a rack of several messages when changing input to be sure the server has correctly received it, and by asking for a confirmation.
 In this case, the server would make the state of the game update every X ms, with the stored inputs of every player, and automatically send back to everyone the new state of the game.

 Finally, another way to make the game look a lot smoother would be to let clients assume and compute the next frames of the game without waiting for the actual computations of the server.
-This could help make the game look smoother even when the connection is not stable.
+This could help make the game look smoother even when the connection is not stable, and it is what is done in most online games nowadays.